whitebox-labs/whitebox-docs/tentacle/t2-mkII/faq.md

 ## My readings are not correct
 [filename](../common/faq-readings-not-correct.md ':include')

-## Can I use the Whitebox T2 Mini MkII with another microcontroller (not Arduino)?
+## Can I use the Whitebox T2 Mini with another microcontroller (not Arduino)?

 Yes.
 Make sure to check out the [Electronic Specs](power.md).